bjgman12/data-structures-and-algorithms/python/code_challenges/insertion_sort/README.md

 # Challenge
-> write a function that implements teh insertionSort algorythm
+> write a function that implements the insertionSort algorythm